arangodb/docs-hugo/site/content/3.10/deploy/deployment/kubernetes/backuppolicy-resource.md

   schedule: "*/15 * * * *"
 ```

-Action:

-Create an ArangoBackup Custom Resource for each ArangoBackup every 15 minutes

 ### Create schedule for selected deployments

+You can create an ArangoBackup Custom Resource for selected ArangoBackups every 15 minutes.

 ```yaml
 apiVersion: "backup.arangodb.com/v1"